Mahar: Dalit literature

-According to Eleanor Zelliot, Dalit literature originated in Marathi-speaking areas of Maharashtra.
-She credits Dr. Babasaheb Ambedkar, a Mahar himself, for inspiring many Dalit writers.
+Eleanor Zelliot asserts that Dalit literature originated in Marathi-speaking areas of Maharashtra.
+She credits Dr. Babasaheb Ambedkar, a Mahar, for inspiring many Dalit writers.
 Baburao Bagul (1930–2008), Shankarrao Kharat, and Bandhu Madhav were early Marathi writers from the Mahar community.
 The Mahar writer Namdeo Dhasal (who founded Dalit Panther) was significant in the Dalit movement.
 Other notable Mahar authors writing in Marathi include Shantabai Kamble, Urmila Pawar, Raja Dhale, Daya Pawar, and Narendra Jadhav.

 Religion

+Religion-wise population of the Mahars, as per 2011 census.